CS 70

 • LHS Cow speaking

-You've actually seen examples a bit like this with the VideoWriterclass you use in the ASCIImation assignment (HW 3).
+There's an example a bit like this with the VideoWriterclass in the ASCIImation assignment (HW 3).

 • RHS Cow speaking